 At Right Trax Training, we’re into personality profiling to support personal development…but we often see them mis-used and abused!

-We provide many people with development in the form of MBTI and Insights Discovery training and workshops.
+We provide many people with development in the form of Clarity4D and MBTI training and workshops.
 If you’ve had experience of such types of personality profiles, you may be familiar with a few (understandable) misconceptions.
 Such as:

 - Being subjected to receiving a profile from someone with limited knowledge of what they’re talking about…

-- …which can lead to being ‘told’ that they are in a certain box and forever that way it shall be… (a quick online search through the forums easily confirms this)
+- …which can lead to being ‘told’ that you are in a certain box and forever that way it shall be… (a quick online search through the forums easily confirms this)

 - …which can lead to nervousness and suspicion about these profiles, particularly when they’re used for non-developmental purposes.